manidlou/elemon/README.md

 *Important Notice: For any reasons, if you want to quit your running `electron` application immediately, please don't close the app by just clicking on the close button.
 Instead, terminate (Ctrl-C) the running `elemon` process and your running application will be terminated accordingly.*

 That's it.
-Have fun writing your [electron](https://github.com/electron/electron) application.
+Have fun writing your [electron](https://github.com/electron/electron) applications.

 [travis-image]: https://img.shields.io/travis/mawni/elemon/master.svg